ajstamm/gatpkg/README.md

 ### Disclaimer

 This version of GAT is provided as is.
 Development for GAT was provided by the CDC.
 GAT is jointly owned by the NYSDOH and Health Research, Inc. It is maintained by Abigail Stamm.
-For questions, concerns, and suggestions for improvement, email [EPHT](mailto:epht@health.ny.gov?subject=[GAT])
+For questions, concerns, and suggestions for improvement, email [NYSDOH EPHT](mailto:epht@health.ny.gov?subject=[GAT]).

 GAT was written in R-2.9.2 under Windows XP.
 It was revised and converted to a package in R-3.4.3 under Windows 10 using RStudio-1.1.442.
 GAT is designed to be friendly for users with minimal R experience.